ClarkCGA/multi-temporal-crop-classification-baseline/README.md

 This command will create a container based on the specified docker image and starts a jupyterLab session.
 Type `localhost:8888` in your browser and copy the provided token from the terminal to open the jupyterlab.

-Two opens are provided to interact with the code:
+To interact with the code:

 **Option 1 -- step-by-step from a jupyter notebook (Recommended to get familiar with the pipeline)**

 Open the jupyter notebook located at "notebooks/main.ipynb".
-Modify the "config" dictionary and run the cells as explained in the notebook.
+Modify the "default_config.yaml" or create your own config file and run the cells as explained in the notebook.

 **Option 2 -- Use the CLI** (To be completed)

-First update the parameters in the "config.yaml" file.
-Parameters are explained inside the file.

-Run the command below: